ivourlaki/Transposable-element-polymorphisms-improve-prediction-of-complex-agronomic-traits-in-rice/README.md

   * RKHS_GENETIC_VARIANCE_INFERENCE.R : An R script for genetic variance inference within and across population applying  "RKHS".

    ### Data
-   * all.phenotypes.csv : A csv file of the 11 phenotypes and their corresponding phenotypic values for the 738 accessions.
+   * Accessions_Traits.csv : A csv file of the 11 traits and their corresponding phenotypic values for the 738 accessions.
 Data transformed as described in manuscript.
-   * iris_pedigree.csv :  A csv file of the 11 phenotypes and their corresponding values of their improved varieties.
    * snps.
 RData : SNPs matrix in R format.
-   * mite_dtx.RData: Merged matrix of MITE and DTX TIPs in R format.
+   * mitedtx_matrix.RData: Merged matrix of MITE and DTX TIPs in R format.
-   * rlx_rix.RData: Merged matrix of RLX and RIX TIPs in R format.
+   * rlxrix_matrix.RData: Merged matrix of RLX and RIX TIPs in R format.
    * Additive_Matrix.RData : The three additive-relationship matrices for each marker (SNPs, MITE/DTX, RLX/RIX) to be used in RKHS method script.
-   * PCAs_fixed_effect.RData: A matrix in R format generating by the three markes to be used as fixed effect in any prediction script.